mainmatter/mainmatter.com/_posts/2019-07-15-sentry-and-ember.md

 twitter: tobiasbieniek
 topic: ember
 bio: "Senior Frontend Engineer, Ember CLI core team member"
+description: "Tobias Bieniek explains how to set up Sentry for Ember.js applications using @sentry/browser instead of the now unnecessary ember-cli-sentry."
 ---

 Are you confident that your apps have no bugs?
 Do you not need a support team